fixploit03/fwifi/README.md

 FWIFI is a powerful wireless security testing toolkit designed for educational and authorized testing purposes.
 It provides a collection of essential tools for assessing and securing Wi-Fi networks.

-## Features
-1. **Comprehensive Wi-Fi Security Assessment**: FWIFI includes a set of tools that allow you to perform a thorough assessment of Wi-Fi network security.
-From enabling monitor mode to capturing data and injecting packets, it covers a wide range of testing scenarios.
-2. **User-Friendly Menu System**: The script features an easy-to-use menu system, making it accessible for both beginners and experienced users.
-The menu allows you to perform various tasks such as updating, enabling monitor mode, capturing Wi-Fi data, and more with simple user inputs.
-3. **Flexible Wi-Fi Data Capture**: Choose between `airodump-ng` and `besside-ng` for capturing Wi-Fi data.
-This flexibility allows you to adapt the tool to different testing scenarios and preferences.
-4. **Efficient Wi-Fi Key Cracking**: FWIFI supports both `aircrack-ng` and `cowpatty` for Wi-Fi key cracking.
-Additionally, it provides a selection of predefined wordlists and the option to use a custom wordlist, enhancing the efficiency of the cracking process.

 ## Requirements

 - Linux operating system (Debian-based)
 - Bash shell
 - Root access (sudo privileges)
-- WiFi adapter (TPLINK TLWN722N)
 - Active internet connection

 ## Getting Started